mapperr/trl/README.md

     c <card_shortcut> [o | m <list_shortcut> | e]
         shows the card infos
-        with o it opens the card shortUrl with your default application (launch xdg-open) with m and a target list you can move the card to that list
+        with o it opens the card shortUrl with your default browser with m and a target list you can move the card to that list with e you can edit the card title and description in your editor

     c n <list_shortcut>
         create a new card in the list specified by list_shortcut